otherguy/docker-dropbox/README.md

 which can be configured to reduce load on the system.
 This is the number in seconds to wait between polling the Dropbox daemon.
 Defaults to `5`.

+- `SKIP_SET_PERMISSIONS`
+If this is set to `true`, the container skips setting the permissions on all files in the `/opt/dropbox` folder in order to prevent long startup times. _Note:_ please make sure to have correct permissions on all files before you do this!
+Implemented for [#25](https://github.com/otherguy/docker-dropbox/issues/25).

 ### Exposed Volumes

 - `/opt/dropbox/Dropbox`